 Cons: Simplybill doesn’t do anything but invoice clients.
 While simplicity can be appealing, if you’re looking for other functions (like time tracking), this isn’t the invoicing site for you.
 Also, the site only accepts payment for subscriptions via PayPal, so if you don’t have a PayPal account, that’s an additional hassle.

-Paid Plans: $5 per month for one user and unlimited clients (but you can only send out 25 invoices per month!); $15 gets you 100 invoices, and for unlimited.
+Paid Plans: $5 per month for unlimited clients (but you can only send out 25 invoices per month!); $15 gets you 100 invoices; $25 gets you unlimited invoices.

 Best For: Solo freelancers looking for an uber-simplistic invoice generator.

 But despite the extensiveness of functionality, Paymo still maintains a startup feel — in the good way.
-For example, the introductory email you get allows you to send a direct reply to the CEO, who even asks you outright to do so.
+For example, the introductory email we received allowed us to send a direct reply to the CEO.

 Cons: We love a lot about the way Paymo is set up on the backend, but the multiplicity of tasks and subtasks can make time reports look cluttered.
 (That said, you’ll get even more granular data on where your days are going, which could be super useful.)